compasjs/compas/docs/references/cli.md

 Manage common docker components.

-Manages a single PostgreSQL and Minio container for use in all your local projects.
+Manages a single PostgreSQL and S3 container for use in all your local projects.
 It can switch between multiple PostgreSQL versions (14-18 are supported via --postgres-version), however only a single version can be 'up' at a time.